Witness describes what led to cheating accusation by Joel Dahmen on PGA Tour

 Both the PGA Tour and Kang, through the PGA Tour, issued statements on the matter Monday.

 Klock, 26, calls himself an “avid” golfer.
 He also coaches high school hockey.
-“I watch the PGA events nearly every weekend and am very familiar with the rules as I play a lot of golf myself,” he said.
+“I watch the PGA (Tour) events nearly every weekend and am very familiar with the rules as I play a lot of golf myself,” he said.

 Comments